Quentin18/newspapers/index.md

 ### What are the main topics in newspapers?

-Instead of trying to determine what every actor *thiks* of a topic, we could simply quantify how much they *talk* about it.
+Instead of trying to determine what every actor *thinks* of a topic, we could simply quantify how much they *talk* about it.
 Indeed, the coverage of an event or a debated subject can also give us information about a newspaper's political opinion.
 The more a journal talks about a subjet, the more it cares about it.

 **TODO** <!-- Sentiment analysis per topic for each newspaper -->